-Choosing a theme for a Boys’ Bedroom
+Choosing a Theme for a Boy’s Bedroom

-I have worked with Dulux on numerous occasions in the past and when they asked me if I’d like to create something centring around their Colour of the Year 2021 – Brave Ground (which I wrote about here) and pairing it with Tranquil Dawn (their COTY 2020, I wrote about it here), I knew exactly what room I wanted to use it in.
+I have worked with Dulux on numerous occasions in the past and when they asked me if I’d like to create something centering around their Colour of the Year 2021 – Brave Ground and pair it with Tranquil Dawn (their COTY 2020, I wrote about it here), I knew exactly what room I wanted to use it in.

-However, I didn’t just want to paint my Son’s walls in Brave Ground and Tranquil Dawn and be done with it, I wanted to be a little creative by either using block colours or an ombre effect.
+However, I didn’t just want to paint my Son’s walls in Brave Ground and Tranquil Dawn and be done with it, I wanted to be a little creative by either using block colors or an ombre effect.

 It was very simple to do.
 I first painted the wall in Tissue Paper, followed by sectioning off parts of the wall with frog tape and began to hand paint the terrazzo design onto the wall.
-I wanted to keep to a very loose recurring pattern to make sure the colour was evenly distributed and it took me about a day to complete.
+I wanted to keep to a very loose recurring pattern to make sure the color was evenly distributed and it took me about a day to complete.

 Finally, I painted the rest of the wall in Tranquil Dawn and Mysterious Teal and took the frog tape off.
 Simples!

-The Finished wall
+The Finished Color Block Wall

 I’m so pleased with how this wall has turned out, it definitely adds interest to the room and moves away from the very cold blues my Son had in his bedroom when we moved in.

-The Final Touches
+The Final Touches – Boy’s Bedroom Ideas

-In the next couple of weeks his toddler bed will be replaced with a new double bed which will go in this space and I shall put some bedside tables and floating shelves above.
+In the next couple of weeks, his toddler bed will be replaced with a new double bed which will go in this space and I shall put some bedside tables and floating shelves above.
 I will also add a large rug to break up the cream carpet and add some pattern and texture.

-His room is actually quite long so at the other end of the room I will put his rattan wardrobe from made.com, the upcycled chest of drawers I made him and a desk (you can get a desk similar to this one at La Redoute) where he can eventually do his homework (still a few more years away from that thank goodness!)
+His room is actually quite long so at the other end of the room I will put his rattan wardrobe from made.com, the upcycled chest of drawers I made him, and a desk (you can get a desk similar to this one at La Redoute) where he can eventually do his homework (still a few more years away from that thank goodness!)

-He has two ceiling lights so I have gone with rattan lamp shades from made.com to help bring in natural elements into his room
+He has two ceiling lights so I have gone with rattan lamp shades from made.com to help bring natural elements into his room

-Accessories for a Boys’ Bedroom
+Accessories for a Boy’s Bedroom